 5. Select the water temperature.
 Generally use hot for whites or very dirty or greasy clothes, warm for most loads, and cold for delicates or dark or bright colors that could run.
 Always select "cold" for the rinse-water temperature.
 It saves energy and is just as effective.

-8. After the clothes have been washed, check wet garments for remaining stains, and re-wash before drying.
+9. After the clothes have been washed, check wet garments for remaining stains, and re-treat as needed before drying.
 If you dry stained clothes in the dryer, the heat will set stains.

 When doing laundry with kids, you may need to show them how to do it several times - and then supervise them doing it several more times - before letting them go it alone.

 So far, so good.
+You've set up your home with laundry baskets in logical places.
 The family is dumping dirty duds where they belong.
 Everyone is taking turns bringing down the laundry baskets, running the machine, and folding the clothes.

 But who's going to wave the wand to put the clothes back into their appointed drawers and closets?
 If you're fresh out of fairies, here are tips for helping clean clothes get put away.

 Make each family member responsible.
-Each person fetches his or her laundry basket and puts his or her own clothes away.
+Each person fetches their laundry basket and puts his or her clothes away.
 A clean house rule to consider: Any baskets left unclaimed for more than 24 hours (without a school or sleepover excuse) will be removed from sight for one week (into the garage or a closet.)

 Once your daughter has to live without her favorite jeans or your son has to go to practice without his uniform, the problem is unlikely to arise again anytime soon.